bens4lsu/theskinny-publish/Content/blog2/a-matter-of-perspective.md

 The hostess replied, "You're in luck.
 We just had a party of eight cancel their reservation."

-One of our group observed, "No, <i>You're</i> in luck that we happened to show up right now."
+One of our group observed, "No, *You're* in luck that we happened to show up right now."

 Which was a very good point.